-At the beginning of the 2014-2015 school year the SAC committee convened to evaluate the 2013-2014 SIP to determine whether or not the goals that were identified had a positive impact on teaching and student learning outcomes.
-The SAC committee determined that since the school's 2014 accountability score increased from a 484 point C to a 532 point A, the SIP targets that were identified had an immense impact on teaching and learning outcomes.
-The SAC committee recommended that the goals identified for within the 2014-2015 build upon the targeted goals from last year to sustain and accelerate learner progress.
+At the beginning of the 2015-2016 school year the SAC committee convened to evaluate the 2014-2015 SIP to determine whether or not the goals that were identified had a positive impact on teaching and student learning outcomes.
+The SAC committee determined that since the school's 2015accountability data was not available, the 2015 iReady data from Assessment period 3 was use to devise the the SIP targets that will be identified to increase teaching and learning.
+The SAC committee recommended that the goals identified for the 2015-2016 will be a continuation of targets from last year to continue to sustain and accelerate learner progress.